 Oral History Interview with Hertha Beese

-Hertha Scholz Beese, born in Berlin, Germany on September 10, 1902, describes her non-Jewish, German family; her parents, who were active in the Social Democratic Party (SPD) and trade unions; attending schools in Berlin before World War I with Jews and Catholics; being forced to participate in Protestant religious instruction of the Landeskirche (the regional church) because she was not baptized; how in 1933 she and other SPD members lost their jobs; the Nazi persecution of socialists and communists as well as Jews; her resistance group in Berlin; hiding people until they could cross the mountains into Switzerland; sheltering Jews and non-Jews in her home; her brother being beaten by SA storm troopers before the war; life in Berchtesgaden, Germany and observing the resentment of local residents toward the SS and the exploitation of German laborers; her refusal to fly the Nazi flag, her children’s refusal to join the Hitler Youth, and the devious means she used to avoid serving in the Luftschutz; having to work in the Arbeitsdienst from 1943 to 1945 as a teacher in the Spreewald area; working illegally as a bookkeeper for Jewish cattle dealers who were SPD members that joined the Nazi party to avoid deportation; a local farmer hiding several Jewish Berliners she brought to him; becoming the vice-chair of the Brandenburg SPD in 1945; chairing an anti-fascist commission in Potsdam, Germany; being the deputy mayor of Reinickendorf from 1948 to 1965; being honored with the Golden Rose of Paris for aid to French prisoners of war; and being declared an “Elder Statesman” of Berlin.
+Hertha Beese, nee Scholz, was born in Berlin, Germany September 10, 1902 into a non-Jewish German family.
+Her parents were active in the Social Democratic party (SPD) and trade unions.
+Hertha attended schools in Berlin, pre World War I with Jews and Catholics.
+She was forced to participate in Protestant religious instruction of the Landeskirche because she was not baptized.In 1933, she and other SPD members lost their jobs.
+She describes Nazi persecution of Socialists and Communists as well as Jews.
+Her resistance group, one of more than 20 in Berlin, hid people until they could cross the mountains into Switzerland.
+She details sheltering Jews and non-Jews in her home.
+She testifies to the beating of her brother by SA storm troopers, prior to 1933, and the terrorization of non-Jewish Berliners.
+In Berchtesgaden, she observed resentment of local residents toward the SS and the exploitation of German laborers.
+She describes her refusal to fly the Nazi flag, her children’s refusal to join the Hitler Youth, and the devious means she used to avoid serving in the Luftschutz.
+She had to work in the Arbeitsdienst from 1943 to 1945 as a teacher in the Spreewald area.
+She also worked illegally as a bookkeeper for Jewish cattle dealers who were SPD members who joined the Nazi party to avoid deportation.
+A local farmer hid several Jewish Berliners she brought to him.
+She became vice-chair of the Brandenburg SPD in 1945, chaired an anti-fascist commission in Potsdam, and was deputy mayor of Reinickendorf, 1948-1965.
+She was honored with the Golden Rose of Paris for aid to French Prisoners of War and was declared an “Elder Statesman” of Berlin.